realm/realm-dart/README.md

     _*This file should be committed to source control_

-* For more usage of Realm Dart see the Realm Flutter usage above.
+* For more information on using the Realm Dart Standalone SDK see the Realm Flutter SDK usage above.

-# Device Sync with Flutter/Dart SDK
+# Device Sync with Realm Flutter and Dart Standalone SDKs

 Run the Realm with [Device Sync](https://www.mongodb.com/docs/realm/sdk/flutter/sync/) and connecting to [Atlas App Services](https://www.mongodb.com/docs/realm/sdk/flutter/app-services/).

-# Atlas App Services Configuration Steps
+## Set up Atlas App Services

-* Create an account on [realm.mongodb.com](https://realm.mongodb.com) - follow the instructions: [Get Started with Atlas](https://www.mongodb.com/docs/atlas/getting-started) or [Get Started with a template app](https://www.mongodb.com/docs/atlas/app-services/tutorial/flutter/)
+* Create an account on [cloud.mongodb.com](https://cloud.mongodb.com) - follow the instructions: [Get Started with Atlas](https://www.mongodb.com/docs/atlas/getting-started) or [Get Started with a template app](https://www.mongodb.com/docs/atlas/app-services/tutorial/flutter/)
-* Create a new app following the instructions here: [Create an App with Atlas App Services UI](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-realm-ui) or [Create an app with a template app](https://www.mongodb.com/docs/atlas/app-services/tutorial/flutter/).
+1. Create a new App following the instructions here: [Create an App with Atlas App Services UI](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-realm-ui) or [Create an App with a Template App](https://www.mongodb.com/docs/atlas/app-services/tutorial/flutter/).
 * Read [Authentication Providers](https://www.mongodb.com/docs/atlas/app-services/authentication/providers/) to see how to configure the appropriate authentication provider type.
 * Go to the `Device Sync` menu and [Enable Flexible Sync](https://www.mongodb.com/docs/atlas/app-services/sync/configure/enable-sync/#enable-flexible-sync).
 * [Find and Copy the App ID](https://www.mongodb.com/docs/atlas/app-services/reference/find-your-project-or-app-id/) of your new application.

-## Usage
+## Use Device Sync in the Realm SDK

 Set Atlas App Id as a constant